smussenden/data-science-in-tidyverse/02-A-TransformData.md

 ### GROUPING AND AGGREGATING

 Able to aggregate our campaign trips would be helpful at this point, right?
-Let's get into how to do it using the tidyverse and dplyr's `group_by()` and `summarise()`
+Let’s get into how to do it using the tidyverse and dplyr’s `group_by()` and `summarise()`

 Have you all grouped before in other languages?
 In base R itself?
-Let's discuss.
+Let’s discuss.

-Grouping to see how many trips each candidate have been on in our data Getting used to `n()`
+Grouping to see how many trips each candidate have been on in our data
+Getting used to `n()`

 ``` r